singhritesh85/terraform-script/README.md

 # terraform-code

-The ssh-keys, ARN (Amazon Resource Name) used in terraform script has been changed.
+The ssh-keys, ARN (Amazon Resource Name) or other keys used in terraform script does not exist anymore.